Green-Software-Foundation/sci-ai/FAQ.md

 The lifecycle stages are assigned to personas based on their typical control and agency:

-- **Providers** (companies that build AI systems) control the emissions from Inception, Design and Development, Deployment, and Retirement stages.
+- **Consumer & Providers** (companies that build AI systems) control the emissions from Inception, Design and Development, Deployment, and Retirement stages.
 - **Consumers** (organizations and individuals who use AI systems) control the emissions from Operation and Monitoring.

 This alignment ensures that each persona's SCI score reflects only the emissions they can reasonably influence or control.